kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/README.md

 Type here: The main idea to find sum of digits can be divided in three steps.

-Extract last digit of the given number.
+Step 1 : Extract last digit of the given number. <br>
-Add the extracted last digit to sum.
+Step 2 : Add the extracted last digit to sum. <br>
-Remove last digit from given number.
-As it is processed and not required any more.
+Step 3 : Remove last digit from given number.
+As it is processed and not required any more.<br>
-If you repeat above three steps till the number becomes 0.
+Step 4 : If you repeat above three steps till the number becomes 0. <br>
-Finally you will be left with sum of digits.
+Step 5 : Finally you will be left with sum of digits.<br>

 <h5> Target Audience : </h5>